itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Removing an attribute

-Removing an attribute from a `DOTElement` can be achieved using the `removeAttribute` method, which takes in the attribute (String).
+Removing an attribute from a `DOTElement` can be achieved using the `removeAttribute` method, which takes in a attribute parameter.

 ```java
 Graph g = new Graph();